THE MYCOLOGICAL

 Emails announcing forays are sent only to members.
 You should also be able to see any scheduled forays on our website, but you must be logged in as a member to see them.

-Foray participation is limited to MAW members.
+Foray participation is limited to MAWDC members.
 Registration is required and there are a limited number of spaces.
 If you register for a foray and decide not to attend, please cancel your registration so someone on the waiting list can take your spot.

 General Foray Guidelines